shainakrumme/open-source-handbook/README.md

 ## Want a free t-shirt?

-  Sign up for [Hacktoberfest](https://hacktoberfest.digitalocean.com/) 🎃 in the month of October and earn a t-shirt by making four pull requests!
+  Sign up for [Hacktoberfest](https://hacktoberfest.digitalocean.com/) 🎃 in the month of October and earn a t-shirt by making five pull requests!

 ## Contributing